What is posttraumatic stress disorder (PTSD)?

 their lives, long after any real danger has passed.
 This is

-posttraumatic stress disorder (PTSD), a serious anxiety disorder.
+posttraumatic stress disorder (PTSD).

 What are the signs & symptoms of posttraumatic stress disorder?